npaj/SilentCities/README.md

 ![Audio tagging of one night long recording in a street of Toulouse, France (March 16th / 17th 2020).
 Audio tagging was performed using a deep neural network pretrained on the Audioset dataset.
 ](silentcity.png)

+![Audio tagging of one night long recording in a street of Toulouse, France (March 16th / 17th 2020).
+Audio tagging was performed using a deep neural network pretrained on the Audioset dataset.
+](silentcity2.png)

 (note though that the notebook preview doesn't seem to work on gitlab, so you have to clone / download the file)

 Credits